 Disaster Information Specialist ProgramThe Disaster Information Specialist Program is a collaborative effort to explore and promote the role of information specialists in the provision of disaster-related information resources to the workforce and communities.

 - Monthly Meetings/Conference Calls

-- A conference call for those interested in the Disaster Information Specialist Program is held on the second Thursday of each month at 1:30 ET.
+- A conference call for those interested in the Disaster Information Specialist Program is held on the second Thursday of most months at 1:30 ET.
 Topics covered have included:

 - Information needs of personnel aboard the USNS Comfort, responding to the Haiti earthquake

 - Occupational and training information needs during the 2010 Gulf Oil spill response

 - Library-run community preparedness day activities

 - Disasters and mental health

 To get Medical Library Association (MLA) continuing education credit for participating in one of our monthly conference calls (or watching the recording), register at http://nnlm.gov/training/dimrc/register.html?schedule_id=2557.
 You will receive an email confirmation that includes a link to the MLA continuing education evaluation form.
 At the end of the evaluation, on the last page, you will be linked to a certificate documenting your attendance.
 Participation provides one hour of CE credit.
 Registration is only required for those interested in MLA CE credit.

 - DISASTR-OUTREACH-LIB Listserv